acpascal/wildonthefarm/content/pages/blog/jiaogulan-herb-of-immortality.md

 ---
 type: PostLayout
-title: Jiaogulang - The Herb Of Immortality
+title: Jiaogulan - The Herb Of Immortality
-slug: jiaogulang-herb-of-immortality
+slug: jiaogulan-herb-of-immortality
 date: '2025-05-20'
 excerpt: >-
   Known as the "herb of immortality," Jiaogulan (Gynostemma pentaphyllum) is a revered adaptogenic plant traditionally used in China to promote longevity and vitality.
 We include Jiaogulan in our detox programs for its powerful antioxidant, adaptogenic, and liver-supporting properties.
 Rich in gypenosides, it helps the body manage stress, support immune function, and enhance natural detoxification.
 Typically consumed as a soothing herbal tea, Jiaogulan is a gentle yet potent ally in fostering balance, resilience, and holistic well-being.